-The federal circuits have been caught in a protracted definitional battle over how to taxonomize First Amendment injuries, like retaliation against prisoners for petitioning the courts, 95 for the purposes of the prior physical injury requirement.
-As interpreted by about half of the federal circuits, 96 petition violations, including but not limited to retaliation, are understood as "not physical" and thus "mental or emotional," leaving the prisoner who is punished for communicating with the courts-and who is likely unable to show any physical effects of his chilled communication 97-entirely without remedy.
-98 The pages to follow will refer to this as the "restrictive" interpretation.
-The remaining circuits object to the characterization of First Amendment injuries as "mental or emotional," 99 arguing that claims for First
+The federal circuits have been caught in a protracted definitional battle over how to taxonomize First Amendment injuries, like retaliation against prisoners for petitioning the courts, of the purposes of the prior physical injury requirement.
+As interpreted by about half of the federal circuits, he petition violations, including but not limited to retaliation, are understood as not physical and thus mental or emotional, leaving the prisoner who is punished for communicating with the courts-and who is likely unable to show any physical effects of his chilled communication-entirely without remedy.
+The pages to follow will refer to this as the "restrictive" interpretation.
+The remaining circuits object to the characterization of First Amendment injuries as mental or emotional, arguing that claims for First